-NEON field and lab technicians will generate the herbaceous clip harvest data product at least once per growing season for each site.
+NEON field and lab technicians generate the herbaceous clip harvest data product at least once per growing season for each site.
 However, the temporal sampling resolution depends on plot type.
 Distributed plots are sampled at five year intervals at each site.
-In a site sampling year, Distributed plots are harvested once per growing season except for agriculture sites, which can be harvested more frequently when multiple crops are planted in a single growing season.
+In a site sampling year, Distributed plots are harvested once per growing season.
+At sites with agriculture, each plot is sampled once per year before the crop is harvested.

 The default sampling frequency for Tower plots is once per year, but the following factors may result in additional sampling bouts per growing season, and hence additional instances of the data product, and are assessed on a per site basis:

-- Sites with distinct early-season (C3 plants) and late-season biomass peaks (C4 plants) are clipharvested twice per growing season. - Sites actively managed for grazing are clip-harvested every 4 or 8 weeks depending on the compensatory response of species present. - Sites with continuous growth and decomposition (e.g., tropical and sub-tropical grasslands) are harvested more frequently than sites with periods of senescence.
+- Sites with distinct early-season (C3 plants) and late-season biomass peaks (C4 plants) are clipharvested twice per growing season. - Sites actively managed for grazing are clip-harvested every 4 or 8 weeks depending on the compensatory response of species present. - Sites with continuous growth and decomposition (e.g., tropical and sub-tropical grasslands) are harvested more frequently than sites with periods of senescence. - Agriculture sites with numerous cash crop rotations are are clip-harvested prior to each crop harvest.

 Within a sampling season, herbaceous clip harvests are scheduled at phenologically consistent times across sites to allow for data comparability across the Observatory and through time.
-To determine phenologically consistent sampling dates across widely different ecosystems, the TOS utilizes MODIS-EVI phenology data for the majority of sites (Didan 2015), and more specifically, per site averages from the most recent 10 years that are updated every 5 years.
+To determine phenologically consistent sampling dates across widely different ecosystems, the TOS utilizes MODIS-EVI phenology data for the majority of sites (Didan 2021), and more specifically, per site averages from the most recent 10 years that are updated every 5 years.
 Ungrazed, wildland site herbaceous clip harvest sampling schedules correspond to the average date after which greenness begins to decrease, ensuring a high probability that all herbaceous biomass has been produced prior to clipping.
-For grazed sites, scheduled sampling corresponds to green-up dates, and it is assumed that cows are present from that point forward.
+For grazed sites, scheduled sampling corresponds to green-up dates, and it is assumed that cows are present from that point forward; clip harvest bouts continue until cows are removed and/or plants have senesced for the entirety of the 4 or 8 week grazing interval.
 At agriculture sites, MODIS is considered a rough guide; field staff monitor crops for senescence and begin clipping after the first leaves begin to dry or yellow, and work with sites to ensure clipping occurs before crops are harvested.